 This course is a study of mathematics taught in grades K-6 and the current methods for teaching this content.
 Extensive experience with manipulative materials is provided.
 Field experiences are required.
-Prerequisites: Six credits of college math with a grade of "C" or better and EDU 200.
-This course may require off campus field experiences.
+Prerequisites: Six credits of college math with a grade of "C" or better, EDU 200, and completion of 60 credits.

-EDU 341 Technology Applications for Educators-Advanced Level (3 credits)
+EDU 341 Technology Applications for Educators-

+Advanced Level (3 credits)